-Earn Money From Home, Buy and Sell Collectibles
+Earn Money From Home: Buy and Sell Collectibles on eBay

 The buying and selling of collectibles is fun for me mainly because it is an interest I share with my husband and one we can enjoy together.
 It is profitable because we have both learned a lot about the subject over the years and know what sells and where to sell it.
 We keep an eye on price trends on eBay and in auction catalogs to help ourselves out.

 When looking for ways to earn money from home, there are lots of articles written about get-rich-quick schemes and those 'surefire' ways to make a ton of money with almost zero effort!

 For me, these schemes have never been of interest!
 Since retiring, I have pursued two main income streams, both of which are based on my two main hobby interests.
 The first is from writing, and the second is from buying and selling pottery, porcelain and resin collectible figurines, animals and decorative items.

 This Advice Applies to Whatever You Want to Sell

 My interest is in the types of collectibles I have already mentioned, but you can apply these tips to just about anything that people like to collect.
 I have friends who buy and sell Star Wars figurines, old comics, board games, teddy bears—so whatever you are interested in, it is very likely that there will be many other people interested in the same things.

 If you think that buying and reselling might be a hobby that you could turn into a small (or even a large) income, here are a few tips to get you started!

 - What to Look for: Finding Collectibles That Will Sell

 - How to Choose Quality Pieces in Top Condition